HAVE YOU...Submitted your seat deposit and Enrollment Agreement, or LL.M. Enrollment Agreement?

 We look forward to greeting you on campus in August!

 The rest of this page provides you with the information you need for a smooth transition.

 For accepted JD applicants, please submit the following to reserve your seat in the incoming fall class: Non-Refundable Seat Deposit, Enrollment Agreement, or International LL.M.
 Enrollment Agreement.
 Deposits are due two weeks from the date of your accept letter or by April 1, whichever occurs later.

 For students beginning their studies in May, class schedules are typically mailed to deposited students in April.
 For students beginning their studies in August, class schedules are typically mailed to deposited students in early June.

 If you are interested in living on campus, we recommend that admitted students submit the housing application immediately because on-campus housing is very limited.
 Your on-campus housing application will not move forward, however, until your enrollment/seat deposit has been paid.
-For a listing of off-site housing options, visit www.regent.edu/housing.
+View information regarding off-site housing options.

 It is important that each student review our Student Affairs site for important resources, including schedules, academic calendars, Student Honor Code, Standard of Personal Conduct, and additional required event information, including information on our annual student and faculty retreat.